Heat Pump (Hybrid Electric), Installed

 Existing electric tank, basement install

 Replacing a like-for-like electric tank in a basement install is the cleanest case.
 The 240V circuit is already there, the air volume is ample, and ambient temperature is moderate year-round.
-Net cost after Section 25C credit is roughly equal to a standard electric tank install, and operating cost drops by two-thirds.
+The incremental cost over a standard electric tank is $800 to $1,800, and operating cost drops by two-thirds, paying it back in 3 to 6 years.

 All-electric home in mild climate